salute-developers/plasma/packages/plasma-b2c/api/plasma-b2c.api.md

 import { IndicatorProps } from '@salutejs/plasma-new-hope/styled-components';
 import { InputHTMLAttributes } from '@salutejs/plasma-core';
 import { InputHTMLAttributes as InputHTMLAttributes_2 } from '@salutejs/plasma-new-hope/types/types';
+import { InputHTMLAttributes as InputHTMLAttributes_3 } from 'react';
 import { JSXElementConstructor } from 'react';
 import { LineSkeletonProps } from '@salutejs/plasma-new-hope/styled-components';
 import { LinkCustomProps } from '@salutejs/plasma-new-hope/types/components/Link/Link';